 GT Orchestra Directors

-Sari O'Bryan, Assistant Director of the Elementary GT Orchestra
+Sari O'Bryan, Co-Director of the Elementary GT Orchestra

 Sari O’Bryan is an educator, conductor and violinist originally from Helena, Montana.
 Mrs. O’Bryan graduated from the College of Music at Loyola University, New Orleans, earning a Bachelor of Music.
 She also holds a Masters of Music Education from Boston University.